msillano/tuyaDAEMON/README.md

                          comment: "available: 'RAI1 HD’,’RAI2 HD’,’RAI3 HD’..."
 ````

-### CUSTOM CHANNEL (see [system](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-_system) 'fake' device)
+### CUSTOM CHANNEL (see [system](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-_system) a 'fake' device)

 Simple **node-red** flows constitute the interfaces to HD and SW resources, allowing the insertion of external devices, not tuya-compatible, into the system.
 A very useful two-tier model, consisting of a first-level represented by **tuyaDAEMON** processor, which standardizes the various sources and devices, to provide all data and commands in a homogeneous way to the _higher application level_.

 Custom channels are implemented additively with specialized flows, one for each 'fake' device.
 In many cases the implementation is a simple protocol interface, like in case of [MQTT devices](https://github.com/msillano/tuyaDAEMON/blob/main/devices/Ozone_PDMtimer/device_Ozone_PDMtimer.pdf) or in case of [PM detector](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-'PM-detector':-case-study), that integrates a device that uses USB-COM interface.

 Since the version 2.0 the generalized [OO perspective](https://github.com/msillano/tuyaDAEMON/wiki/ver.-2.0--milestones#oo-devices), in a [distributed environement](https://github.com/msillano/tuyaDAEMON/wiki/ver.-2.0--milestones#networking-tuyadaemon), adds more power to tuyaDAEMON.
 It is easy to finalize the tuyaDAEMON resources in integrated projects, OO-oriented, with UI and many base devices: see [watering_sys](https://github.com/msillano/tuyaDAEMON/wiki/derived-device-'watering_sys':-case-study), a terrace watering timer with UI, fuzzy control from wheater, and using 3 tuya devices.